refinedev/refine/documentation/docs/packages/documentation/inferencer.md

 ### How the data is obtained?

 For, `edit` and `show` actions, we send the request with `resource` and `id`.
 For `list` and `create` actions, we send a list request with `resource` and use one of the items to generate the view.
-These actions will take place in your app and **will not** be sent to any external API for any purpose.
+These actions will take place in your app.

 ### How the fields are inferred?